williamwight/CJAdataviewsAPI/README.md

 ## POST Validate a data view

-Use this endpoint to validate a dataview structure before using other POST or PUT methods.
+Use this endpoint to validate a data view structure before using other POST or PUT methods.
 You can use this as a check to make sure your current data structure is valid before it is final.

 `POST https://cja.adobe.io/data/dataviews/validate`